kashirin-alex/swc-db/docs/use/thriftclient/README.md

  _scan_rslt_on_column_([```SpecScan```](#struct-specscan) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Scan Specifications for the scan

 #### Function: Service.scan_rslt_on_key
 The direct method to select cells with result in Key Cells list.